Diyckstra/terraform-provider-deyckstra/website/docs/r/default_security_group.md

 # Resource: aws_default_security_group

-Provides a resource to manage a default security group.
+Manages the default security group of a VPC.
 This resource can manage the default security group of the default or a non-default VPC.

 ~> **Note** This is an advanced resource with special caveats.
 Please read this document in its entirety before using this resource.
 The `aws_default_security_group` resource behaves differently from normal resources.
 Terraform does not _create_ this resource but instead attempts to "adopt" it into management.